 the heaviest of burdens crushes us, we sink beneath it, it pins us to the ground.
 But … the heavier the burden, the closer our lives come to the earth, the more real and truthful they become.
 Conversely, the absolute absence of a burden causes a man to be lighter than air, to soar into the heights, take leave of the earth and his earthly being, and become only half real, his movements as free as they are insignificant.[iii]

-Despite these conundrums, the main characters in his novel who embrace the heaviness of life and love die happy, while those who live lightly suffer the unbearable lightness of being.
+Despite this conundrum, the main characters in his novel who embrace the heaviness of life and love die happy, while those who live lightly suffer the unbearable lightness of being.
 This suggests that heaviness is better after all.
 Still, nothing is eternal for Kundera, and if there were eternal things, our lives and choices would be too burdensome.
 Perhaps the fact that some of his characters find love is enough, but nothing matters ultimately.
-In the end nihilism is, for conscious beings, both true and unbearable.
-A heavy life crushes us; a light life is unbearable.
+In the end, nihilism is both true and unbearable.
+A heavy life crushes us; a light one is unbearable.

 As for me, I think we ought to consider life significant, but not too significant; light but not too light.
 Here it is in simple form.